Helbiz Inc. (HLBZ) Reveals an Earnings Mystery

 HLBZ’s Market Performance

-During the last 5 trading sessions, HLBZ rose by +1.84%, which changed the moving average for the period of 200-days by -86.23% in comparison to the 20-day moving average, which settled at $1.1179.
-In addition, Helbiz Inc. saw -83.24% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HLBZ fell by -20.62%, which changed the moving average for the period of 200-days by -88.55% in comparison to the 20-day moving average, which settled at $1.0701.
+In addition, Helbiz Inc. saw -85.72% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading